tallforasmurf/CrInPy/craftinginterpreters/Readme.md

 The book teaches via building an interpreter for a small language Lox, first in Java, then in C. The source for these along with the book are found in Nystrom's repository at https://github.com/munificent/craftinginterpreters

+(In fact, I come into this knowing a little something about interpreters.
+Most recently I've prowled around the internals of CPython and made a Python 3 version of [Byteplay](https://github.com/tallforasmurf/byteplay), a tool for playing with Python's byte-code.
+Plus, my first real software development experience was helping implement [APL\360](https://en.wikipedia.org/wiki/APL_(programming_language)#APL\360).)

 The purpose of this project is to translate the Java code into Python, first as a way to prove I understand the book, and second to have something to do while in CV Quarantine.
 I'm also finding it a great refresher course in Python.

 Direct quotes from Nystrom's work are kept to a minimum, and only used when explaining how or why I did something differently than he, or otherwise want to comment on the book.
 Hopefully that keeps me within "fair use" bounds.
 When anything is unclear, refer to Nystrom's book or repository for explanations.